 Check Library Holdings via Google Scholar

-While in Google Scholar, you can also check if the required item is in the NUS Libraries collections.
+While in Google Scholar, you can also check if the required item is in the NUS Libraries collection.

-Google Scholar results will link you directly to the required online journal article or book chapter but you will likely not have access to the full-text particularly if the source title is subscribed by the Library.
+Google Scholar results will link you directly to the required online journal article or book chapter but you would likely not have access to the full-text, particularly if the source title is subscribed by the Library.
 This is because you are not authenticated via NUS Library proxy.
-To access the full-text, set up your Google Scholar settings to link it to the NUS Libraries' collections.
+To access the full-text, set up your Google Scholar settings to link it to the NUS Libraries' collection.
 The steps are as follows:

 Google Scholar includes books and book chapters as well as articles.
-The Find It! button won't work for these or for journal articles that are only available in print (not online).
+The Find It! button won't work for document types that are only available in print (not online).